madmurphy/libconfini/MAN.md

 ## SUPPORTED SYNTAX

 During the years, several interpretations of INI files appeared.
-In some implementation the colon character (`:`) has been adopted as delimiter (a typical example under GNU/Linux is `/etc/nsswitch.conf`), in other implementation the space (`/[ \t\r\v\f]+/`) has been used instead (for example in `/etc/host.conf`), and so on.
+In some implementation the colon character (`:`) has been adopted as delimiter (a typical example under GNU/Linux is `/etc/nsswitch.conf`), in other implementation the space (`/[ \t\r\v\f]+/`) has been used instead (see for example `/etc/host.conf`), and so on.
 This library has been born as a general INI parser for GNU, so the support of most of the main _INI dialects_ has been implemented within it.

 Especially in Microsoft Windows, a more radical syntax variation has been implemented: the use of the semicolon, instead of new lines, as node delimiter, as in the following example: